It's a Jersey Thing: Plot

 At a town meeting soon after, Randy proudly thanks bin Laden for his help in stopping the invasion and reveals that their victory has inspired the rest of the East Coast to drive the Jerseyites back to their own state.
 With the Jerseyites defeated, Cartman tells Kyle "You're a monster, but you're my little monster" - and just as bin Laden receives a hero medal, a Special Forces commando comes in and kills him.
-At first, the people are shocked, but then Randy exclaims "We got him!"
+At first, the people are shocked, but then Randy happily exclaims "We got him!"

 Production and cultural references

 "It's a Jersey Thing" was written and directed by series co-creator Trey Parker.
 It first aired on October 13, 2010 in the United States on Comedy Central.
 Like most South Park episodes, "It's a Jersey Thing" was first conceived by Parker and fellow co-creator Matt Stone within a week of the episode's broadcast date.

 The episode was originally called "New Jersey".
 The title was later changed to "It Came from New Jersey" before being finalized as "It's a Jersey Thing".

 Kyle's transformation to becoming a Jerseyite is a reference to Teen Wolf.

 The scene at the beginning in which Teresa Giudice becomes angry and flips the dinner table at Sharon is a parody of The Real Housewives of New Jersey season one episode six "Finale" involving the final dinner scene.

 In 2011, Comedy Central re-aired the episode, along with "Osama bin Laden Has Farty Pants", after the killing of Osama bin Laden.